tylerlong/glip-crontab-chatbot/README.md

 ## "Reboot"

+"Reboot" is useful in the following cases:

 - If for reason bot server changed, you need to re-setup WebHooks
+- You bot server was down for quite a while and your WebHooks have been blacklisted
 - If there is orphan data in database

 You can "reboot" to resolve the issues above: